JeffDeCola/jeffCoin/README.md

 ## YOUR PASSWORD & KEYS

-Your secrets keys are kept in `/credentials` in .json files.
+Your secrets are kept in `/credentials` in .json files.
 These file are `.gitignored`.
 But if they did make there way onto git you are still protected as follows,

 * Password File
-  * Where your password hash is stored
+  * Stores your password hash
   * Password hashing using bcrypt
 * Wallet File
-  * Where your Private and Public ECDSA Key are stored
+  * Stores your Private and Public ECDSA Key
   * The Private Key is Encrypted using AES-256 with your password as your key

 This illustration may help,